 App owners can view and download past invoices by visiting their billing history page.

 Additionally, app owners can add custom metadata (like addresses and VAT details) and CC additional recipients to invoices (by adding their email addresses) at their billing invoice settings page.
 Additional recipients do not need Skylight accounts to receive copies of invoices.

 Skylight users can earn rewards for referring their friends.
 We’ll give everyone you refer a $50 credit, and you’ll receive a $50 credit as soon as they become a paying customer.
 And yes, the $50 is in addition to the free 30 day trial they also get.
 Best of both worlds.

-To refer a friend, head over to your referrals page to retrieve your unique referral URL.
-You can also see stats on your sharing (clicks, sign ups, etc.) as well as your total credit earned.
+To refer a friend, head over to your referrals page to retrieve your unique referral URL or send email invites directly through Skylight.
+You can also see a list of the people you’ve invited in the past.